Kreyu/data-table-bundle/docs/basic-usage/exporting-the-data.md

 ## Prerequisites

 The bundle comes with exporter types using the PhpSpreadsheet.
-This library is not included as a bundle dependency, therefore, you have to make sure it is installed:
+This library is not included as a bundle dependency, therefore, make sure it is installed:

 :::flex
 ```bash